morsisko/NosTale-Auth/README.md

 Simple library that lets you generate "magic" value for the NoS0577 login packet

 # The packet
-New login packet `NoS0577` is used when you login with GameForge launcher
+New login packet `NoS0577` is used when you login with Gameforge launcher

 That's how it looks like:
 `"NoS0577 " + SESSION_TOKEN + " " + username + " " + INSTALLATION_GUID + " 003662BF" + char(0xB) + "0.9.3.3103" + " 0 " + MD5_STR(MD5_FILE("NostaleClientX.exe") + MD5_FILE("NostaleClient.exe"))`